Mike Geeslin, President & CEO

 Perla is an active volunteer in the community and serves on several non-profit boards and city commissions and task forces.
 She is a board member of Planned Parenthood-Greater Texas, Foundation Communities, Texas Access to Justice Foundation and LUPE Arte.
 Perla is a founding member of FuturoFund, a local philanthropic circle that supports Latino-serving nonprofit organizations in Austin.
 Her public service includes past terms with the City of Austin Planning Commission, Commission for Women, Resource Management Commission, Imagine Austin Citizens Advisory Task Force, and recently the City Manager Search Task Force.
 Perla is a Leadership Austin Alum (’08) and recipient of the “Austin Under 40 Award” in government and public affairs (’08).

 Vice President of Communications Ted Burton

-A native Austinite, Ted graduated from The University of Texas at Austin with a degree in journalism.
-Ted worked as a TV news reporter and news executive in markets across Texas, Oklahoma and Missouri – including Austin’s KEYE-TV (CBS) – before directing public relations for Capital Metro.
-For nearly 14 years, Ted developed and executed comprehensive public health and environmental communication campaigns for local, state, nonprofit and corporate entities as Executive Vice President for an Austin-based advertising agency.
+A native Austinite, Ted graduated from The University of Texas at Austin with a Bachelor of Journalism.
+Ted worked as a TV news reporter and news executive in markets across Texas, Oklahoma and Missouri – including Austin’s KEYE-TV (CBS) – before joining Capital Metro as Director of Public Relations.
+For nearly 14 years, Ted developed and executed comprehensive public health and environmental behavior change campaigns for public, nonprofit and corporate entities as Executive Vice President for an Austin-based advertising agency.